 “So, Do You Have Any Questions?”
 Nailing the Interview Closer

-January 1, 2013 at 6:04 am 1 comment
+January 1, 2013 at 6:04 am 7 comments

 Anyone who has ever been interviewed for a job of any kind has most likely heard some variation of this line: “So, do you have any questions?”
 It’s the standard way that most interviewers wrap things up, and signal that the interview is coming to a close.
-It’s a query posed near the end of practically every type of interview: Phone Interviews, Face-to-Face Interviews, Skype Interviews, etc. It sounds like a rather innocent question, and could easily be dismissed by a job-seeker as a mere formality — not worthy of a thoughtful response.
+It’s a query posed near the end of practically every type of interview: Phone Interviews, Face-to-Face Interviews, Video Interviews, etc. It sounds like a rather innocent question, and could easily be dismissed by a job-seeker as a mere formality — not worthy of a thoughtful response.
 Well, don’t make that mistake!
 The truth is, how that question is answered can often make or break someone’s chances of landing a job.

 Candidates are judged by the quality of the questions they ask during an interview.
 Candidates who have no questions at all might be perceived as having no interest in the position.
 Even worse than that, inappropriate or off-track questions can be viewed as a huge red flag by any interviewer.
 Asking the wrong questions can easily sink an otherwise successful interview.